erikpukinskis/prototype-narrative-editor/README.md

 First off, this document is written in a filed called README.md.
 It's written in a language called Markdown.
 You can see that file [here](README.md).

-In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take requests from folks on the internet, convert that README file into HTML, and send it down to peoples' web browsers on their phones and computers.
+In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take requests from folks on the internet, converts that README file into HTML, and send it down to peoples' web browsers on their phones and computers.

-There are lots of ways to accomplish that, but one good way is to write a little server in another language, called Javascript.
-It's just a few lines of code, and we can put that in a filed called `server.js`:
+There are lots of ways to accomplish that, but Narrative does it with a little server written in Javascript.
+It's just a few lines of code in a filed called `server.js`:

     var express = require("express");
     var marked = require("marked");
     var fs = require("fs");
     var app = express();

-    app.use('/', express.static('.'));

     app.get('/', function(request, response){
-      console.log("\n\n\n\n\nBLAHAHA!\n\n\n\n\n");
       var markdown = fs.readFileSync('README.md').toString();

       marked(markdown, function(xxxx, html) {
         response.send(html);
       });
     });

+    app.use('/', express.static('.'));

     var port = Number(process.env.PORT || 5000);